 Members of the University of Washington team had the opportunity to meet with Chairman Lawrence Widmark of the Sitka Tribe of Alaska.
 Chairman Widmark shared his perspective on the Indian River, which has been a tribal fishing ground since before the Russian colonization of Alaska.
 The meeting allowed the team to communicate the overall intentions of the project to the Chairman who voiced his support.

 The University of Washington team was also put in touch with STA biologists who are involved in ensuring robust subsistence salmon harvests.
-Although their work mostly concerns Sockeye salmon not present in large numbers in the Indian River, STA biolosgists are also interested in other issues affecting the tribe’s customary and traditional area, such as hatchery stray rates.
+Although their work mostly concerns Sockeye salmon not present in large numbers in the Indian River, STA biologists are also interested in other issues affecting the tribe’s customary and traditional area, such as hatchery stray rates.
 The STA’s deep understanding of northern Southeast Alaska ecosystems will provide valuable support for this project.

 NEXT STEPS